 - Standardized Lion’s Mane: Processed to provide exact levels of active ingredients.
-You can get Lion’s Mane standardized to 30% and 50% polysaccharides (the active hericenones and erinacines are metabolites of polysaccharides).
+You can get Lion’s Mane standardized to 30% and 50% polysaccharides (including the active secondary metabolites hericenones and erinacines).

 - Lion’s Mane tea: Since this is a popular mushroom in the kitchen, the taste is acceptable.
 But it’s hard to get a handle on how much actual active ingredient you’re getting.

 - Amycenone®/PLM-Fraction: This “branded” product is standardized to Hericenones 0.5%, Amyloban 6%.
 It seems to target a lesser-known Lion’s Mane active ingredient–Amyloban–which is positioned as a mushroom compound that fights beta-amyloid proteins.
 Originating in Japan, it is extremely expensive, and may be found in a supplement called Amyloban®3399.